An Unusual Orthodoxy

 In 1932, unwavered by the Russians, Archbishop Aftimios added two more bishops; Joseph (Zuk) as Bishop for the Ukrainians and Ignatius (Nichols) as Bishop for Western Rite groups.
 But the fledgling Church struggled to find congregations for their Bishops.
 Hostility from the Russians, a new Syrian mission from the Patriarch of Antioch, and the Ecumenical Patriarch’s refusal to recognize the new Church created significant obstacles for the American Orthodox Catholic Church.

 On November 7, 1933, Bishop Sophronios consecrated Fr.
 John Chrysostom (More-Moreno) as Bishop of New York.
-In February 1934, Bishop Joseph (Zuk) was poisoned on orders from Joseph Stalin.
-In September 1934, Bishop Sofronios retired from church activities due to health issues, which may have also been linked to Stalin.
+In February 1934, Bishop Joseph (Zuk) was murdered by poison on orders from Joseph Stalin.
+In September 1934, Bishop Sofronios retired from church activities due to health issues, which may have also been linked to an attempted assassination on Stalins orders.
 Bishop John Chrysostom (More-Moreno) succeeded Sofronios as Primate of the Church.
 Bishop Sofronios died on October 8, 1940.
 In 1989, his remains were transferred, along with those of St. Raphael of Brooklyn, to the Antiochean Village in Ligonier, Pennsylvania.

 As a priest, Fr.
 John Chrysostom (More-Moreno) had established the Church of the Redeemer, a predominantly Black congregation on Lenox Avenue in Harlem.
 As Bishop, he relocated to the Cathedral of Our Savior in Manhattan.
 In 1951, the name of the Church was changed to the Eastern Orthodox Catholic Church in America (EOCCIA).
 In 1955, one of its priests, Fr.
 Gregory R.P.
 Adair, established the American Review of Eastern Orthodoxy, a journal which ran until 1973.
 On June 22, 1958, Bishop John Chrysostom (More-Moreno) consecrated Gregory and his brother John R.C.
 Adair as Bishops in the EOCCIA.
 Later that year, Bishop John Chrysostom (More-Moreno) reposed in the Lord.
 Bishop Gregory (Adair) succeeded him as Primate.